leta91/agrippa/README.md

 - avoid closing `?>` PHP tags at the end of files with only PHP code.
 Otherwise, it will create unwanted whitespace and it will output errors in the code

 - to find out the configuration details of the WordPress site (such as version of PHP, server, database etc.), go to `WP dashboard > Tools > Site Health > Info`

+- `theme.json` tells WordPress what settings you want to enable, how to style specific elements and blocks, and which templates and template parts to register.
+The configuration  for `Settings` and `Styles`, for example, can be found in the page editor (WP admin) and they are represented by two symbols on the top-right corner
 <p>&nbsp;</p>

 ##### 📓 Documentation [^1] [^2]